-In this article, I want to continue my theoretical analysis of the logistics of neoliberal slavery and the zone of legal exception in the 21st century, focusing on port cities as the hinge and the intermediatory in the supply chain through the case of the SSEZ.
-The concept of the "hinge," proposed by Jean Gottmann, is helpful for us to think about the logistical mechanism that links the place to the more comprehensive network through the sea (Gottmann 1952, 1957, 1976, 1991).
-The nodal point that connects the producers and the consumers is the institution of different levels of intermediaries, or the middleman, which manipulate the law, the market, the goods, and the laborers to gain more surplus values through the process.
-Through the intermediary function of the port cities, as the hinge, with a congregation of diverse sectors and agents, maritime commerce has thrived from ancient times up until the 21st century.
-Furthermore, the port cities serve not only as the hinge between land and marine power but also as the connection between the producer and the consumer, intersecting diverse and contradictory realms of jurisdictions, linking areas of legality and illegality.
-SEZ legally opens such a space up for exceptions: Illegal practices are the derivatives through the legal institutionalization of the privatized and neoliberalized middleman system.
-The port city, more importantly, not only hinges a place to a complex network of commodity exchange and transportation, but also to the assemblage line of human labor as a cheap commodity through the game of legal exception.
-The hinge, therefore, in a metonymic and metaphorical way, connects one complex network to other complex networks, a comprehensive mobile networking system with a multidimensional and topological dynamism.
-The overlaid networks consist of a tripartite operation: the production; the market; and the law.
-The trio structure further links the multi-layered intermediatory of labor brokerage.
+In this article, I continue my theoretical analysis of the logistics of neoliberal slavery and the zone of legal exception in the twenty-first century, focusing on port cities as the hinge and the intermediatory in the supply chain through the case of the ssez.
+The concept of the "hinge," proposed by Jean Gottmann (1952, 1957, 1976, 1991), is helpful for us to think about the logistical mechanism that links the place to the more comprehensive network through the sea.
+The nodal point that connects the producers and the consumers is the institution of different levels of intermediaries, middlemen, which manipulate the law, the market, the goods, and the laborers to gain more surplus values through the process.
+Through the intermediary function of the port cities, as the hinge, with a congregation of diverse sectors and agents, maritime commerce has thrived from ancient times up until the twenty-first century.
+Furthermore, the port cities serve not only as the hinge between land and marine power, but also as the connection between the producer and the consumer, intersecting diverse and contradictory realms of jurisdictions, linking areas of legality and illegality.
+SEZS legally open such a space up for exceptions: illegal practices are the derivatives of the legal institutionalization of the privatized and neoliberalized intermediary system.
+The port city, more importantly, not only hinges a place to a complex network of commodity exchange and transportation, but also to the assembly line of human labor as a cheap commodity through the game of legal exception.
+In a metonymic and metaphorical way, the hinge therefore connects one complex network to other complex networks to create a comprehensive mobile networking system with a multidimensional and topological dynamism.
+The overlaid networks consist of a tripartite operation: the production, the market, and the law.
+This structure further links the multilayered intermediatory of labor brokerage.
 With the systemic operation, the innovative compound motor explains the persistence of human interest and its violence, or cruelty, in profiting from surplus values through human labor extraction.

 This article's central arguments are fourfold.
-First, slavery with forced labor started in ancient times and continues in the 21st century, only now with upgraded operational technologies and legal procedures.
-The core aim of this tradition of slavery is to gain surplus values through human labor extraction by dehumanizing and depersonalizing some group of people.
+First, slavery with forced labor started in ancient times and continues in the twenty-first century, only now with upgraded operational technologies and legal procedures.
+The core aim of

+$this \, tradition \, of \, slavery \, is \, to \, gain \, surplus \, values \, through \, human \, labor \, extraction$ by dehumanizing and depersonalizing some groups of people.
 Second, the route of migratory forced labor has geopolitical, geoeconomic, and geohistorical factors that trace back to entangled regional histories.
-Third, port cities, as hinges, link the inland to the ocean, and the complex market system of the world plays a critical role in economic corridors in the age of maritime commerce.
-The operation of the port city consists of a tripartite apparatus: the demand; the supply; and the market.
+Third, as hinges, port cities link the inland to the ocean, and the complex market system of the world plays a critical role in economic corridors in the age of maritime commerce.
+The operation of the port city consists of a tripartite apparatus: the demand, the supply, and the market.
 The market in this trio structure is both a fluctuating zone, intersected and manipulated by the law, and the intermediary, leaving space for the game of law and legal exceptions.
 Hence, surplus values are gained through maximized human labor extraction.
-Fourth, Sihanoukville Port in Cambodia and its China-aided SEZ, one of China's overseas SEZs, as one example of the labor commodity exchange in the Asian Mediterranean, a concept employed by Gipouloux and other scholars (see the discussion in Section 3 below), together represent a typical case of a legal exemption for cyber slavery in the neoliberal labor market of the 21st century.
+Fourth, Sihanoukville Port in Cambodia and its China-aided SEZ, as one example of the labor commodity exchange in the Asian Mediterranean-a concept employed by Gipouloux and other scholars (please see the discussion in Section 3 below)-together represent a typical case of a legal exemption for cyber-slavery in the neoliberal labor market of the twenty-first century.